-We recommend that Ahfachkee Indian School:
+We recommend that Yakama Nation Tribal School:

-- 2. Administer a formal ELL assessment to all students; and - 3.
+- 2. Test students' English language proficiency and administer the WELPA as appropriate; and - 3.
 Develop a plan to meet the academic needs of each student identified as an ELL on the formal assessment.